top of page

 Respect.
 Even when your voices rise, even when you disagree, respect keeps the floor from falling out beneath you.
 Respect says: I’m angry, but I still honor you.
 I disagree, but I won’t destroy us to make my point.

-Bottom line: A successful argument isn’t about being right—it’s about knowing how to make it right when things go wrong.
+Bottom line: A successful argument is about knowing how to make it right when things go wrong.
+There is integrity in working things through.

 Conclusion

 You are going to disagree and quarrel with your partner.
 To make it healthy, establish a rhythm of disagreeing by using minor disagreements to pave the way for larger ones.
-Focus on understanding the other person's view and then repairing the relationship.
+Focus on understanding the other person’s perspective, then repair the relationship.

 Comments